fbonetti/elm-phoenix-socket/README.md

 ## Setup

 Phoenix connections are stateful.
 The Socket module will manage all of this for you, but you need to add some boilerplate to your project to wire everything up.

-This library is split into three pieces you can import : `Phoenix.Socket`, `Phoenix.Push`, and `Phoenix.Channel`.
+1. Import all three `Phoenix` modules

+    ```elm
+    import Phoenix.Socket
+    import Phoenix.Channel
+    import Phoenix.Push
+    ```

-1. Add a socket to your model
+2. Add a socket to your model

     ```elm
     type alias Model =